First Alert Weather In-Depth: March arrives with optimism?

 Western New York measures an average monthly snowfall of nearly 18 inches.
 We should note, however, that recent history has not been as severe with five of the last six years having produced below normal snowfall.

-As they also say, “Hope springs eternal.”
+As they also say, “hope springs eternal.”
 The vernal equinox officially arrives this month with the astronomical start of the spring season.
-Spring, at least on the calendar, begins on Thursday, March 20 at 5:01 a.m.
+Spring, at least on the calendar, begins on Thursday, March 20th at 5:01 A.M.